kcl-tscm/Young_instructions/vayesta/README.rst

 .. note::

    There are couple of important things to notice from these instructions.
 First the command **module purge** unload ALL modules including any text
-   editor such as *emacs* or *vim*.
-If you want to load vim instead of emacs, you need to type *module load vim*.
+   editor such as *emacs*.
+If you use **vim**, this is the default text editor and therefore is not unloaded.

    The module **python/3.9.6** is the only python installation that does not have any **openblas/numpy serial** linked module.
 This is important since we want to install **numpy** with **openblas**.